-Aloo Vada Recipe – This is a delicious recipe of Aloo Vada which is a hit at my home.
-Aloo Vada are also known as Aloo Bonda or Potato Vada.
-Aloo Vada is a popular indian street food too, basically in western parts of india and south india.
+This is a delicious recipe of Aloo Vada which is a hit at my home.
+They are also known as Aloo Bonda or Potato Vada.
+It is a popular Indian street food too, basically in western parts of India and south India.

-In Dadar-Mumbai there is an eatery joint – Shree Krishna Batata Wada which is famous for their aloo vadas.
+In Dadar-Mumbai there is an eatery joint – Shree Krishna Batata Wada Which is famous for their aloo vada.
 There are other places as well, but I know of this one.

-My recipe for the aloo vada is inspired from this place.
+My recipe for the vada is inspired from this place.

 I have had potato vada in other joints also, but this place tops my list.
 Its been years now that I have not visited this place.

-This aloo vada recipe tastes very much close to the batata vadas available at the Shree Krishna joint in Dadar-Mumbai.
+This aloo vada tastes very much close to the batata vadas available at the Shree Krishna Joint in Dadar-Mumbai.

 Making aloo vada is easy.
 Just prepare the potato filling, make them into balls or patties, coat them in the gram flour batter and deep fry them.

-You can also serve batata vada with some mint chutney or even tomato sauce.
-These potato vada can be also stuffed between bread rolls, burger buns or bread and had with some lettuce, cucumber, onion or tomato slices or with some indian chutneys.
+You can also serve them with some mint chutney or even tomato sauce.
+They can also be stuffed between bread rolls, burger buns or bread and had with some lettuce, cucumber, onion or tomato slices or with some Indian chutneys.

 - 10 to 12 curry leaves